Belgian firm to clean up Agent Orange in Vietnam

 belganewsagency.eu

 Haemers Technologies decontaminates the soil using a heating process.
-The heat causes the contamination to evaporate.
-The vapours are captured and incinerated.
-“This is the first time a Belgian technological solution is deployed on an industrial scale for the remediation of Agent Orange in Vietnam,” the company stated.
+The heat causes the contamination to evaporate and the vapours are captured and incinerated.
+“This is the first time a Belgian technological solution has been deployed on an industrial scale for the remediation of Agent Orange in Vietnam,” the company said.

 Website preview